-Waivers are only granted for a one-time use for a single information submittal, i.e., an initial waiver does not apply for the entire term of the permit.
+Waivers are only granted for a one-time use for a single information submittal, e.g., an initial waiver for an NOI does not apply for the entire term of the permit for other forms.
 If you need to submit information on paper after your first waiver, you must apply for a new waiver.
-However, waivers may be extended on a case-by-case basis by the EPA Regional Office.
+The EPA Regional Office may extend a wavier on a caseby-case basis.

-If you wish to obtain a waiver from submitting a report electronically, you must submit a request to your EPA Regional Office.
-EPA Regional Office contact information can be found in Part 7.9.1 of this permit.
-In that request you must document which exemption you meet, provide evidence supporting any claims, and a copy of your completed NOI form.
+If you wish to obtain a waiver from submitting a report electronically, you must submit a request to the applicable EPA Regional Office, found in Part 7.9.
+In that request you must document which exemption you meet, provide evidence supporting any claims, and a copy of your completed paper form.
 A waiver may only be considered granted once you receive written confirmation from EPA or its authorized representative.

-7.2 Submitting Information to EPA.
+7.2 Submitting Information to EPA

-Most information required to be submitted by this permit shall be submitted via EPA's electronic NPDES eReporting tool (NeT), unless the permit states otherwise or unless a waiver has been granted per Part 7.1.
-NeT allows you to both prepare and submit required information using specific forms, found in the permit's appendices.
-To access NeT, go to http://water.epa.gov/polwaste/npdes/stormwater/Stormwater-eNOI-System-for-EPAs-MultiSector-General-Permit.cfm.
+7.2.1 Submitting Forms via NeT-MSGP.
+You must submit all required information via EPA's electronic NPDES eReporting tool (NeT), unless the permit states otherwise or unless you have been granted a waiver per Part 7.1.
+You can both prepare and submit required information in NeT-MSGP using specific forms, also found in the permit's appendices.
+To access NeT-MSGP, go to https://cdxnodengn.epa.gov/net-msgp/action/login.

-Information required to be submitted to EPA via NeT:
+Information you must submit to EPA via NeT-MSGP: